[FAQ-1] Kumano Kodo Maps & Routes: A Complete Beginner’s FAQ

 For beginners, the ‘Nakaheji’ route is particularly recommended, and SEN.RETREAT has accommodation along the Nakaheji route.
 Please use SEN.RETREAT as a base for your journey.

-Summary|To enjoy the Kumano Kodo safely
+Summary|Enjoy the Kumano Kodo Safely

-Get an official map before setting off
+Get an official map before setting off.

-For first-timers, we recommend starting from Nakaheji.
+For first-timers, we recommend starting with the Nakahechi route.